Bones50/ExileMod-Advanced-Repair/README.md

 # ExileMod-Advanced-Repair
-Complex repair script for ExileMod that allows:</br>
+Complex repair script for ExileMod with a selection menu that allows:</br>
 a.
-Repair and salvage of engine and wheels.</br>
+Repair and salvage of engine and wheels for vehicles, and tail and main rotors for helo's.</br>
 b.
 Repair of vehicle body.</br>
 c.
 Repair entire Vehicle.</br>